inpsyde/translationmanager/readme.txt

 == Frequently Asked Questions ==
 = Do I need an API key? =

-Yes, you need an own API key to get connected to the Eurotext services.
+Yes, you need your own API key to connect with the Eurotext servers.

 = Where do I get my own API key? =

-Just send an email to info@eurotext.de and request one.
+Just send an email to info@eurotext.de with a request.

 == Screenshots ==